Four smiling students in a low-traffic zone in Mannheim’s Jungbusch district

 Mannheim

-... is colorful and vibrant.
+... is colorful and diverse.

-People from more than 170 different nations live in Mannheim, making it a tolerant, cosmopolitan and multifaceted city.
+People from more than 170 different nations live in Mannheim, making it a tolerant, cosmopolitan, and multifaceted city.

 ... is urban and industrial.